 Erwan Simon is an adventurer surfer who travels the world in search of the most remote and unknown waves.
 Based in Brittany, he also knows the Breton spots like the back of his hand, especially the one in Saint-Pierre-Quiberon.
 It is this spot that he chose to create a few months ago the first wave reserve in France.
 Objective: Protect the place and preserve the hydrodiversity which results from it, that is to say all the biodiversity present on the place.

-His initiative was supported from the start by the mayor of Saint-Pierre-Quiberon, Stéphanie Doyen, and adopted during a municipal council meeting last February.
-If the action is symbolic for the moment (the project is for the moment recognized as being of public utility), it could eventually lead the public authorities to take targeted decisions to better protect this marine environment.
+Her initiative was supported from the outset by the mayor of Saint-Pierre-Quiberon, Stéphanie Doyen, and adopted by the town council last February.
+While the action is symbolic for the moment (the project is currently recognized as being in the public interest), it could ultimately lead to targeted decisions by the public authorities to protect this marine environment as effectively as possible.

-"Each wave has a way of breaking that is unique and some spots are remarkable for that, like the Pointe de la Torche in Finistère, famous among surfers or Quiberon in Brittany.
-I learned what hydrodiversity was, a bit like biodiversity.
-This means that depending on the seabed, the sand, the corals, the rocks or the orientation of the coast, the winds and the propagation of the swell, the waves all have their own particularities.
+"Each wave has its own unique way of breaking, and certain spots are remarkable for this, like the Pointe de la Torche in Finistère, renowned among surfers, or Quiberon in Brittany.
+I learned about hydrodiversity, a bit like biodiversity.
+This means that depending on the seabed, the sand, the coral, the rocks or even the orientation of the coastline, the winds and the propagation of the swell, the waves all have their own particularities."

-"About 15 years ago, a project to pump sand to make cement in the area of Quiberon was almost born, but was stopped by associations.
-Today, the floating wind farm project in Groix-Belle-Île could also have an impact on the waves in the area.
+"Fifteen years ago, a project to pump sand to make cement in the Quiberon area was almost carried out, but stopped by associations.
+Today, the Groix-Belle-Île floating wind farm project could also have an impact on the area's waves.
 We must remain vigilant.

 Especially since some surf spots have already disappeared, such as La Barre in Anglet, which has suffered the consequences of the construction of a dam, or the spot of Mundaka in Spain, where sand extraction projects have long threatened this spot, which is renowned for its surfers.
 From now on, Erwan Simon hopes to multiply initiatives of this kind in the Basque Country, the West Indies or Polynesia.
 Ideally, this new system should be enshrined in law, in the same way as Natura 2000 or the Coastal Act.